Friday News Dump: Trump Unchained Restarts Federal Executions -- And Other News

-Category: World Politics Hits: 8What kind of president, on his way out the door, would pardon his corrupt cronies, yet order the execution of prisoners?
+Category: World Politics Hits: 20What kind of president, on his way out the door, would pardon his corrupt cronies, yet order the execution of prisoners?
 A murderous monster, some say.
 Especially considering that five of the jurors who ordered his death wanted his sentence commuted.
 Bernard, 40, was convicted of murder in 1999 when he was a teenager, and is the youngest offender to be executed by the federal government in nearly 70 years.
 It is highly unusual for a lame-duck POTUS to do this, and Brandon was just the first of FIVE. https://t.co/882txDShpO — Amee Vanderpool (@girlsreallyrule) December 11, 2020 https://twitter.com/girlsreallyrule/status/1337391553573244930 Say his name. #BrandonBernard pic.twitter.com/V3F8mptSyG

 Read more https://crooksandliars.com/2020/12/friday-news-dump-trump-unchained-restarts